 Low carb pumpkin bread offers a treat perfect for the comfort of the season, highlighted with the sweetness of a cream cheese frosting.

 Quick breads are a seasonal favorite, pumpkin bread especially.
-This recipe uses both almond flour and coconut flour as a low carb alternative to regular flour, then sweetens the deal with a cream cheese frosting using erythritol instead of sugar.
+This recipe for low carb pumpkin bread uses both almond flour and coconut flour as an alternative to regular flour.
+Cream cheese frosting sweetens the deal using powdered erythritol instead of sugar.
+Make and extra loaf or two because this quick bread is sure to go fast.

 Preheat oven to 325°F. Grease loaf pan and set aside.